omerwer/Personal-projects/README.md

 ### 🐍 Python: RAG (Document Retrieval + LLM)

 A generic RAG pipeline that allows you to query local document collections (PDFs, text) with an LLM.
-It uses LangChain and a vector database (Chroma or FAISS) to retrieve context and feed it into a language model chat interface.
+It uses LangChain and FAISS vector database to retrieve context and feed it into AI21 language model chat interface.
 Ideal for building Q&A assistants over custom document sets.

 > 📂 Path: `python/rag`